chrisgurney/things2md/README.md

 - You may have to update Python to a newer version, if you run into issues running `things2md` (see later steps).
 I’m not actually sure what the actual minimum requirement is.
 Let me know how it works for you!

-Get the latest release zip file (just updated to v2.0.1):
+Get the latest release zip file:
 1. On this page: https://github.com/chrisgurney/things2md/releases
 2. Download the `Source code (zip)` file for the latest version.